18 February, 2021

-Inspired by a careers conference organised by OAT in the West Region, Joanna Jones, Career Advisor at Ormiston SWB Academy, has been embedding career advice into the Academy over the last four years.
-First developing the careers strategy with the Senior Leadership Team and moving through the teaching staff.
-They are now building on the careers provision every year, to make it a norm within the Academy and these efforts have been supported by OAT since SWB joined the Trust.
+Inspired by a careers conference organised by OAT in the west region, Joanna Jones, career adviser at Ormiston SWB Academy, has been embedding career advice into the academy over the last four years, first developing the careers strategy with the senior leadership team and moving through the teaching staff.
+They are now building on the careers provision every year, to make it a norm within the academy and these efforts have been supported by OAT since SWB joined the Trust.

 Ms Jones provides detailed resources to aid staff in delivering career talks within lessons, so that it can be integrated across the whole school curriculum and delivered on a regular basis, tailored to each subject area.
 The Academy also ensures that at least 50 per cent of their students acquire work experience, having the opportunity to conduct experience days with local employers to ensure everyone has a chance to experience different job roles and opportunities.

 The work delivered by the academy, with the support of OAT, is aligned with its long-standing commitment to broadening student horizons and raising aspirations.

 Rod Hughes, Principal of Ormiston SWB Academy, said:

 “I am so proud of the hard work put in by our dedicated staff and pupils who have worked tirelessly to improve our career provisions and outcomes.
 In particular, I would like to give special thanks to the hard work of our hugely dedicated careers adviser, Joanna Jones, who has built up our careers programme from scratch and helped thread careers provision across our whole curriculum.